chinapedia/wikipedia.abstract.en/Page/North_Dakota.md

 Economy

-TraillCountyND.jpegs in Traill County, North Dakota]] Agriculture is North Dakota's largest industry, although petroleum, food processing, and technology are also major industries.[78]
+s in Traill County, North Dakota]] Agriculture is North Dakota's largest industry, although petroleum, food processing, and technology are also major industries.[78]
 Its growth rate is about 4.1%.[79]
 According to the Bureau of Economic Analysis the economy of North Dakota had a gross domestic product of $55.180 billion in the second quarter of 2018.[80]
 The per capita income was $34,256,when measured from 2013-2017 by the United States Department of Commerce.[81]
 The three-year median household income from 2013–2017 was $61,285.[82]

 According to Gallup data, North Dakota led the U.S. in job creation in 2013 and has done so since 2009.
 The state has a Job Creation Index score of 40, nearly 10 points ahead of its nearest competitors.[83]
 North Dakota has added 56,600 private-sector jobs since 2011, creating an annual growth rate of 7.32 percent.[84][85]
 According to statistics released on March 25, 2014 by the Bureau of Economic Analysis, North Dakota's personal income grew 7.6 percent in 2013 to $41.3 billion.[86]
 The state has recorded the highest personal income growth among all states for the sixth time since 2007.
 North Dakota's personal income growth is tied to various private business sectors such as agriculture, energy development, and construction.[87][88]